microsoft/secureboot_objects/Readme.md

 platform.
 The EDKII build system even supports easily adding to the default values suggested by Microsoft!

+This is just one suggested way of consuming the binary objects.
+There are of course plenty of others, such as storing them as a Freeform Ffs file in an FV.

 ## secure_boot_default_keys.py

 This script ingests a configuration file and generates binary blobs for each